Anne Wentworth (prophetess): Career

-In 1652/1653, she married William Wentworth of London (Gill 115).
-In the late 1660s, Wentworth gave birth to a daughter (Taft).
-Several years later, around 1670, Wentworth experienced a restoration of faith in God after eighteen years in her unhappy marriage.
-After this "visitation" from God, Wentworth spent almost seven years writing and perfecting her craft, before publishing her first work, a pamphlet entitled, A True Account of Anne Wentworth's Being Cruelly, Unjustly, and Unchristianly Dealt with by Some of Those People Called Anabaptists (1676), more commonly referred to as A True Account of Anne Wentworth (Taft).
-In this piece, Wentworth reflects on the patriarchal domination of her husband, understanding it as punishment from God (Taft).
+In 1652/1653, Anne Wentworth married William Wentworth of London (Gill 115).
+In the late 1660s, she gave birth to a daughter (Taft).
+Several years later, around 1670, Anne experienced a restoration of faith in God after enduring eighteen years in an unhappy marriage.
+After this "visitation" from God, she spent nearly seven years improving her writing, before publishing her first work, a pamphlet Titled A True Account of Anne Wentworth's Being Cruelly, Unjustly, and Unchristianly Dealt with by Some of Those People Called Anabaptists (1676), commonly referred to as A True Account of Anne Wentworth (Taft).
+In this piece, she reflects on the patriarchal domination of her husband, understanding it to be a punishment from God (Taft).

-Despite the seven years it took for Wentworth to finally publish her first work, her life as a prophetess did not go unrecognized (Taft).
-Her husband and fellow Anabaptist comrades (today referred to as Baptists) began to persecute Wentworth during this time as she expressed her prophetic voice.
-In 1675, it is unclear whether Wentworth was excommunicated from their church after writing critiques on it (Gill 115) or whether she left it of her own free will (Taft); however, it is clear that the abuse from her husband and fellow Anabaptists intensified after she no longer belonged to their local church.
+Despite taking Wentworth seven years to publish her first work, her life as a prophetess did not go unnoticed (Taft).
+During this period, her husband and fellow Anabaptist comrades (now known as Baptists) began to persecute Wentworth as she voiced out her prophecies.
+In 1675, it remained unclear whether Wentworth was excommunicated from their denomination after writing critiques on it (Gill 115) or if she left it of her own free will (Taft).
+Nonetheless, it is evident that the abuse from her husband and fellow Anabaptists intensified after she no longer belonged to their local church.

-In 1677, Wentworth published A Vindication of Anne Wentworth, another autobiographical work like A True Account that attempts to "justify her prophetic voice as genuine, narrate the persecution inflicted upon her because of her prophetic activity, and predict the imminent coming of the Apocalypse" (Taft).
-At this time, she also sent letters to King Charles II and the Lord Mayor of London relating the coming Apocalypse "before New Year's Day, 1678" (Taft).
-This enraged her husband who enlisted the help of three of his cousins to remove Wentworth from her home in the summer of 1677 (Taft).
-And despite the decline in her popularity after her prophecy did not come true, Anne continued to write England's Spiritual Pill, which "may have appeared in 1678, but its publication date is uncertain" (Taft) and The Revelation of Jesus Christ, which was meant to record "the actual words Christ ... spoke to her" that incited her prophetic voice.
+In 1677, Wentworth published A Vindication of Anne Wentworth, another autobiographical work akin to A True Account.
+This work aimed to "justify her prophetic voice as genuine, recount the persecution inflicted she endured due to her prophetic activities, and predict the impending Apocalypse" (Taft).
+During this period, she also sent letters to King Charles II and the Lord Mayor of London relating to them the upcoming Apocalypse "before New Year's Day, 1678" (Taft).
+Her actions provoked her husband which pushed him to enlist three of his cousins to forcibly remove Wentworth from her home in the summer of 1677 (Taft).
+Despite the decline in her popularity after the failure in her prophecy, Anne continued to write England's Spiritual Pill, which was believed to have been published in 1678, but its publication date is uncertain" (Taft) and The Revelation of Jesus Christ, which was meant to record "the actual words Christ ... spoke to her" that incited her prophetic voice.
 This text also acts as proof that someone still supported her after 1678 due to the line, "Friend in love to Souls" that is recognized on the work's title page, recognizing the individual who financed its publication in 1679.
 That same year, Wentworth returned to her home.

-After The Revelation of Jesus Christ however, no other texts have been uncovered written by Wentworth.
-Her voice fell silent and there is some speculation that she is the Anne Wentworth who went on to live "in St John's Court and was buried on 22 May 1693 at St James's Church, Clerkenwell" (Gill 115), but there is no confirmation on this.
+After The Revelation of Jesus Christ, no other texts was said to have been written by Wentworth.
+Her voice was silenced and there is speculation suggesting that she may be the Anne Wentworth who lived "in St John's Court and was buried on 22 May 1693 at St James's Church, Clerkenwell" (Gill 115), but there is no confirmation on this.